redcreeper14385/fabric-for-fabric/docs/README.md

 <img src="2020-07-31_11.28.22.png" height="300">

 ## Recipes
-Check REI or the in-game recipe book for recipes
+Check REI or the in-game recipe book for recipes.

 ## Other Features
 ### Repair Kits